ChatScript/ChatScript/WIKI/Practicum-Concepts-and-meaning.md

 Along with the above data, the CS dictionary (based on WordNet from Princeton University) defines vertical concepts because the words are linked into an ontology.
-An ontology is a hierarchy of words (particularly nouns) such that a word lower in the hierarchy inherits all the meaning of its upper parents.
+An ontology is a hierarchy of words (particularly nouns) such that a word lower in the hierarchy inherits all the characteristics of its upper parents.
 This is an "is" fact relationship (concepts use "member" facts).
 A canine is a dog.
 A dog is a mammal.
 A mammal is an animal.
 And so on.
 Things which are true of the higher level are also true of the lower representations of it.
 If an animal eats food, then by definition a canine does too (assuming still alive).